Coupling (computer programming): Object-oriented programming

 In recent work various other coupling concepts have been investigated and used as indicators for different modularization principles used in practice.

 Dynamic coupling

-The goal of this type of coupling is to provide a run-time evaluation of a software system.
+The goal of defining and measuring this type of coupling is to provide a run-time evaluation of a software system.
 It has been argued that static coupling metrics lose precision when dealing with an intensive use of dynamic binding or inheritance.
 In the attempt to solve this issue, dynamic coupling measures have been taken into account.

 Semantic coupling

-This kind of coupling considers the conceptual similarities between software entities using, for example, comments and identifiers and relying on techniques such as latent semantic indexing (LSI).
+This kind of a coupling metric considers the conceptual similarities between software entities using, for example, comments and identifiers and relying on techniques such as latent semantic indexing (LSI).

 Logical coupling

-Logical coupling (or evolutionary coupling or change coupling) exploits the release history of a software system to find change patterns among modules or classes: e.g., entities that are likely to be changed together or sequences of changes (a change in a class A is always followed by a change in a class B).
+Logical coupling (or evolutionary coupling or change coupling) analysis exploits the release history of a software system to find change patterns among modules or classes: e.g., entities that are likely to be changed together or sequences of changes (a change in a class A is always followed by a change in a class B).

+Dimensions of coupling

+According to Gregor Hohpe, coupling is multi-dimensional: